Inside the Aging ADHD Brain

 There is a lack of hard data on the aging ADHD population.
 Most researchers are reluctant to add the confounding factor of age (50+) to ADHD studies.
 A few pioneering studies from around the world indicate that the prevalence of ADHD among older adults (ages 45-85) is probably about 3 percent, slightly lower than the estimated 4.4 percent prevalence among adults up to age 44.
 The prevalence for children is estimated at 8 to 9 percent.

 Like Zophia and John, most older ADHD adults have spent years trying to answer a question: “What’s wrong with me?”
-Most have been previously diagnosed with other psychological disorders, most frequently mood disorders, anxiety, bipolar disorder, and learning difficulties.
+Most have been previously diagnosed with other psychological disorders, most frequently mood disorders and learning difficulties.
 ADHD coexists with several other conditions, so the original diagnoses were probably accurate but were incomplete.

 Identifying ADHD can be tricky at any age.
 There is no blood test or brain scan that reveals latent ADHD.
 Instead, behavioral markers gathered through in-depth intake interviews are the gold standard for clinicians evaluating ADHD (as well as other psychological disorders).
 For a clinical diagnosis of ADHD, the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) requires six impairing symptoms in children and adolescents age 17 and younger.
 For adults over the age of 17, only five symptoms are required.
 ADHD may present differently in older adults, leading some researchers to suggest that even fewer symptoms might be appropriate for diagnoses of the 40-plus crowd.